rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 ##### The `NameVirtualHost` directive

-The `NameVirtualHost` directive is used to define name-based virtual hosts.
+The `NameVirtualHost` directive defines name-based virtual hosts.

 This directive is mandatory for setting up name-based virtual hosts.
-With this directive, we specify the IP address on which the server will receive requests from name-based virtual hosts.
+With this directive, you specify the IP address on which the server will receive requests from name-based virtual hosts.

 Syntax: